Nelson Avidon played Don Jankowicz in the CBS-TV series EAST NEW YORK, with Jimmy Smits, and he was seen on LAW AND ORDER on NBC in October 2024.

-Nelson Avidon played Don Jankowicz in the CBS-TV series EAST NEW YORK, with Jimmy Smits.
-He can be seen onscreen with Edward Norton in MOTHERLESS BROOKLYN as the reporter Jacob Gleason, as Police Chief Gurney in LIFE AFTER YOU, directed by Sarah Schwab, as Christopher Lloyd’s son in the feature film RERUN, directed by Alyssa Bennett, in the Sci-Fi drama 2030, and the comedy ALL YOU CAN EAT.
+Nelson was named Best Actor for the short film STOP TIME, which has also won Best Picture and Best Director at multiple film festivals.
+He is onscreen with Edward Norton in MOTHERLESS BROOKLYN as the reporter Jacob Gleason, as Police Chief Gurney in LIFE AFTER YOU, directed by Sarah Schwab, as Christopher Lloyd’s son in the feature film RERUN, directed by Alyssa Bennett, in the Sci-Fi drama 2030, and the comedy ALL YOU CAN EAT.
 He plays the title character Q in the award-winning short film about a modern-day Don Quixote, and he’s in the films KEEPING THE FAITH, with Edward Norton and Ben Stiller, and in OUR ITALIAN HUSBAND, with Brooke Shields.

 Off-Broadway he played Franklin Roosevelt in BETHUNE, Freddy in CHURCH OF ST. LUKE in the Fringe Festival, Dr. Fletcher in STRINGTOWN, a project for Anna Deavere Smith, and Henry in MUD, directed by Elena Araoz, for Boundless Theatre NYC.
 “Nelson Avidon’s Henry is an insidious force.” – thereviewshub.com